Lesson Plan on Nutrition for Preschool

 - Create menus with pictures of a variety of foods, healthy and unhealthy.

 - Set up a small kitchen with plates and the foods in the menu.
 The food can be plastic, but make sure it is not too small to avoid the possibility of choking if a child puts a piece of it in their mouth.

 - Let the children take turns playing cook, waiter, and customer.

-These preschool lessons focused on the theme of healthy body and nutrition.
-After these lessons children will be able to differentiate between various foods and understand healthy habits.
+This lesson plan on nutrition for preschoolers explored the theme of keeping a healthy body and nutrition.
+After these lessons, children will be able to differentiate between various foods and understand healthy habits.